-Amanda Klasing is a senior researcher in the women’s rights division at Human Rights Watch.
+Amanda Klasing is the acting co-director of the women’s rights division at Human Rights Watch.
 Her work focuses on sexual and domestic violence, reproductive rights and women's health, indigenous rights, and economic and social rights.
 She is a specialist in the rights to water and sanitation.

 Amanda has carried out research and advocacy on a number of human rights issues including: the First Nations water crisis in Canada; the rights of women and girls in affected by Zika in Brazil and in Haiti after the earthquake; sexual violence and other forms of violence against women displaced by conflict in Colombia; accountability for victims of former dictator Jean-Claude Duvalier of Haiti; the relationship between women’s and girls’ human rights and access to good menstrual hygiene management; and the rights to water and sanitation in schools.
 Amanda has also researched and analyzed the women’s rights impacts of the 2016 US Election, including the restrictions on women's reproductive health and rights in the US and abroad, threats to protections for survivors of gender-based violence and efforts to decrease women's access to health care.